MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 ## Next steps

-- Validate the cluster after migration.
-See [Validate an Azure Stack HCI cluster](../deploy/validate.md).
+- Validate the system after migration.
+See [Validate an Azure Local instance](../deploy/validate.md).

-- To migrate to Azure Stack HCI in-place using the same hardware, see [Migrate to Azure Stack HCI on the same hardware](migrate-cluster-same-hardware.md).
+- To migrate to Azure Local in-place using the same hardware, see [Migrate to Azure Local on the same hardware](migrate-system-same-hardware.md).